-The firm was founded in 1855 and bought by Mr Harvey & Mr Wheeler in 1919 from George Fitzroy-Francis.
+The firm was founded in 1855 and we believe bought by Mr Harvey & Mr Wheeler in 1919 from George Futvoye Francis.
+George had taken over from his business partner John Lacey Davies on the 10 th August 1878.
+At that time the firm was called Davies & Francis and was situated at 54 Buckingham Palace Road.
 We are lucky enough to have a photograph of George, which is dated 1919 on the back of the frame.

 I don’t know if they knew him or had worked for him before the First World War and bought him out afterwards or even if he continued to work with them, but they renamed the company Harvey & Wheeler in 1919.

 Harvey & Wheeler were both surveyors and met during the War.
 As far as I can find out Mr Harvey was in the 13th London Regiment and Mr Wheeler was in the Artists Rifles.
 Mr Harvey qualified as a surveyor in 1912 with Mr Wheeler qualifying in 1924.

 Their first large sale was Morley’s Hotel in Trafalgar Square.

 This is actually a very good painting, it’s a water colour, and has an interesting tale attached to it.